fmagiag/android-challenge/README.md

 - This screen should have all the user's saved TV Shows
 - User needs to have the option to delete a TV Show from favorites
 - When deleting a TV Show, a popup needs to be shown to confirm deletion
-- After deletion, TV Show needs to be removed from Favorites List and database
+- After deletion, TV Show needs to be removed from Favorites List and from the persistence
 - When the user click on the row then the details screen (MOB-02) should be opened

 ## Technical Details:

 * **Language:** Java or Kotlin
-* **Animations:** Nice to have
+* **Persistence:** Any type of persistence can be used
-* **Tests:** Unit tests and Automated tests, both important
+* **Tests:** Unit tests are important
 * **Documentation:** `http://www.tvmaze.com/api`
 * **API call example:** `http://api.tvmaze.com/shows?page=1`

 ### Notes

 * You can find all the assets [here](https://bitbucket.org/ac-recruitment/android-challenge/src/master/assets/)
-* This assessment must be delivered within 3 days.
+* This assessment must be delivered within 2 days.
 * You can use whatever third party library you want to accomplish these requirements.
 * You must provide a COMMENTS.txt (plain text) or a COMMENTS.md (Markdown) file at the root of your repository, explaining: